leomotors/brikl-introduction/index.md

 <div>

-- Love participating in these events
+- Love participating in community events
-- Past Events are ๖th Stupid Hackathon in Thailand, Code Golf Party (covid cluster lmao)
+- Some of participated events are ๖th Stupid Hackathon in Thailand, Code Golf Party (covid cluster lmao)
 - **Fun Fact**: I have made a short presentation in this event (Hacktoberfest) too!
 - Help organize events, now member of Creatorsgarten